jldaniel/SU2_AWS/docs/manual_setup.md

 Update the security group to open ports for each machine

 ```bash
 aws ec2 authorize-security-group-ingress --group-id sg-d77a29af --protocol tcp --port 0-65535 --cidr 172.31.28.11/32

 aws ec2 authorize-security-group-ingress --group-id sg-d77a29af --protocol tcp --port 0-65535 --cidr 172.31.28.198/32
 ```

+Note that the `--cidr` option values are set to the private IP address of each of the nodes and need to include the `/32` at the end for proper functionality.

 Modify the instances to add the new security group